elastisys/compliantkubernetes-kubespray/release/README.md

 1. Merge `reset-changelog-<kubespray-version>` into `release-<kubespray-version>` then, into `main` as soon as possible to minimize risk of conflicts

+    > [!NOTE]
-    **NOTE**: The release action will fail since we haven't tagged the release commit.
+    > The release action will fail since we haven't tagged the release commit.
-    We will do that after QA.
+    > We will do that after QA.

 1. Create a `QA-<kubespray-version>` branch and run QA checks on this branch.